How to (very legally!) Minimize Your Tax Bill

 Understand potential tax credits.

 There are many options for credits.
-Here are some of the common ones:
+Here are some of the common ones.

 Make sure you’re choosing the most beneficial filing status.